 In-depth and integrated knowledge about surgical conditions common to primary care practices.
-Instruction for this course focuses on knowledge of surgical principles as well as comprehensive management of surgical patients.
+Instruction for this course focuses on knowledge of surgical principles as well as comprehensive management of surgical patients from preoperative to postoperative stages of care.
 It consists of lectures, case studies, hands-on laboratory and practice sessions as well as small group workshops.